cunilog/cunilog/basics.md

 Each processor is assigned a certain task.
 Cunilog provides a default set of tasks for processors to carry out.
 A custom task is also available for which a callback function can be invoked.
-Each processor is assigned precisely one task, which is the member __enum cunilogprocesstask__.
+Each processor is assigned precisely one task, which is the member __task__ of data type __enum cunilogprocesstask__.

+## Rotators

+Rotators are s special type of processor.
+While other processors do something with an event, the job of a rotator is to do something with the logfile or an entire set of logfiles.

+See [Processors and Rotators](processors.md) for more information.